atrettel/wosp/README.md

 ## Installation

-To install Wosp, simply run `make` and move the binary accordingly.
+To build Wosp, run

+    make

+in the source code directory.
+To install Wosp, first modify the `DESTDIR` variable in the Makefile to point to your desired installation location, and then type

+    make install

+You may need to make other adjustments to the Makefile for it to work on your local system.

 ## Usage